-Student Name: BUID: Email address: Intend ed Graduation Date: CE Option: Option 1: Policy Analysis Option 2: Journal Article Option 3: Independent Project CE Credits: 0 credit (GH950) 1 credit (GH943) 2 credits (G SH943) FINAL DEADLINE FOR CULMINATING EXPERIENCE E: I,understand that in orderoject must be completed and have final approv 19, 2015 (5:00 pm). = 2015, my Culminating Experience paper or before August I understand that there will be no exceptions to t projects after August 19 will be moved to a Janua ze their Culminating Experience papers or Draft due date guidelines: The Problem Purpose Statement(PPS)/Proposal drafts 1-3 in consultation with your advisor.
-Your Intermediate drafts submitted after the date agree to finish in time for September graduation.
-Option 1 PPS: May 20 (5:00 pm); Draft 1: June 1:00 pm (1) praft 1: June 1:00 pm (1) pm (1) praft 1: June 1:00 pm (1) praft 1: June 1:00 pm (1) pm ( work plan must be included ir eed to in the work plan withou n your Problem Purpose Statement/Proposal.
-It prior approval may jeopardize your ability Options 2 and 3: Proposal: May 6 (5:00 pm); Draft 1: June 3 Draft 2: July 1 ; Draft 3: August 5; Final Draft: August 17 Note the August 19 date is firm and is for receipt acceptance by the responsible faculty.
-Students time for review, approval, and transmission to the an approved document after this time will not great the statement of the statement after the sta should submit final revisions he Academic Coordinator by s to the faculty advisor(s) with sufficient Definitions: For all CE Options, all written work methods through at least 3 drafts and has received written receive final approval from teaching faculty).
-For the advising GH faculty member and the student approval from your CE advise Option 3, a final culminating or (If enrolled in GH777, the paper must project has fulfilled the goals established by NOTE: This contract must be signed and submitted be eligible to finish your CE in time for September forward an email indicating their approval to the upload copies at the end of the online "Request to trouble with the online form, you may email documents." r 2015 graduation.
-If your adv Academic Coordinator.
-Comp o complete CE Form" available risor is unable to sign the contract, you may blete your CE Contract and PPS/Proposal and e through the GH Blast website.
-If you have Student: Date: CE Advisor: Date:
+Student Name: BUID: Email address: address: Intended Graduation Date: CE Option: Option 1: Policy Analysis Option 2: Journal Article Option 3: I ndependent Project CE Credits: 0 credit (GH950) 0 cred dit (GH951 CE extension) credit (GH943) 2 credits (GH943) FINAL DEADLINE FOR CULMINATING EXPERIE ENCE: I,understand that in project must be completed and have final app 16, 2017 (5:00 pm).
+I understand that there will be no exceptions projects after August 16 will be moved to a Ja ze their Culminati ng Experience papers or Draft due date guidelines: The Problem Purpose Statement(PPS)/Propodrafts 1-3 in consultation with your advisor.
+You Intermediate drafts submitted after the date of the finish in time for September graduation.
+Option 1 PPS: May 19 (5:00 pm); Draft 1: our work plan must be included in agreed to in the work plan withou your Problem Pu t prior approval n rpose Statement/Proposal. nay jeopardize your ability Options 2 and 3: Proposal: May 12 (5:00 Note the August 16 date is firm and is for rec acceptance by the responsible faculty.
+Stude time for review, approval, and transmission approved document after this time will not g eipt of the document by the Proents should submit final revisions to the Program Manager by 5:00 gram Manager ar to the faculty ad nd confirmation of its lvisor(s) with sufficient Definitions: For all CE Options, all written wor through at least 3 drafts and has received wri receive final approval from teaching faculty). the advising GH faculty member and the student tten approval from your CE adviso For Option 3, a final culminating or (If enrolled in G project has fulfille GH777, the paper must ed the goals established by NOTE: This contract must be signed and submeligible to finish your CE in time for Septembe forward an email indicating their approval to upload copies at the end of the online "Requestrouble with the online form, you may email or the series of the online with the online form, you may email or the online with the online form, you may email or the online form, you may email or the series of er 2017 graduation.
+If your advisor the Program Manager.
+Complete est to complete CE Form" available r is unable to sign your CE Contract e through the GH the contract, you may and PPS/Proposal and Student: Date: CE Advisor: Date: